pattonsgirl/CEG3120/CourseNotes/APIs-DBs.md

 This [guide by programming historian](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask) has a great APIs 101 overview.

+Are there other types of APIs?
+You bet!

+[This video has an overview of the most common APIs](https://www.youtube.com/watch?v=hkXzsB8D_mo&ab_channel=AmbientCoder).
+This article also does a good dive into [understanding RPC, REST, and GraphQL APIs](https://apisyouwonthate.com/blog/understanding-rpc-rest-and-graphql/)

 ### GET / Read

 - [Python + Flask - GET / Read](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask)